Style (2002 film)

-Style is a 2002 Tamil language drama film, written and directed by Sibi Chakravarthy.
+Style is a 2002 Indian Tamil language film, written and directed by Sibi Chakravarthy.
 It stars Raghava Lawrence and Gayathri Raguram, while Ramana and Vadivelu portray supporting roles.
-The music for the film was composed by Bharani and the film opened to mixed reviews in December 2002.
+The music for the film was composed by Bharani and the film opened on 20 December 2002.

 Production

 Raghava Lawrence worked on Style after completing work on Arputham (2002), and appeared in two Tamil films in quick succession.
 Arul, who had earlier written the script for Aranmanai Kaavalan (1994), was announced as the film's director, while Padmamagan wrote the dialogues for the film.
 The film was shot at Pollachi, Nellaiyampatti at Kerala, SRM College, Hindustan College and at AVM and Film City.
+The film marked the acting debut of Ramana, son of actor Vijay Babu.

 Soundtrack

-Lyrics written by Pa.
+The music was composeed by Bharani.
+The lyrics written by Pa.
 Vijay and Bharani (Pottu Eduthu).